B1n4Ryb2D455/REACTmapsapp/README.md

 # REACTmapsapp
-Final Project for the Udacity FEND nanodegree program, a single page REACT app using Google Maps API
+Final Project for the Udacity FEND nanodegree program, a single page REACT app using Google Maps API and Foursquare API

 ## Ways to Interact or Develop:
 1. Fork the repository